 None of the symptoms are easy to deal with, and can have a big impact on a woman’s ability to work and take part in activities she usually enjoys.
 Symptoms, especially those like mood swings and irritability, can also create tension in close relationships.
 Who wants to go through that every month?

-Because there are so many symptoms and each woman’s experience is different, it has been difficult to identify exactly what is the root cause of premenstrual syndrome.
-But it’s a good bet that hormones have something to do with it!
+Because there are so many symptoms and each woman’s experience is different, it has been difficult to identify the root cause of premenstrual syndrome.
+But, as a recent review article shows, hormones certainly have something to do with it!

 PMS Symptoms and Hormonal Imbalance